MAIF/otoroshi/manual/src/main/paradox/setup/dangerzone.md

 <img src="../img/danger-zone-3-throttling.png" />
 @@@

-## Analytics settings
+## Analytics settings - Dashboard datasource

-One on the major features of Otoroshi is being able of generating internal events.
-Those events are not stored in Otoroshi's datastore but can be sent using a `Data exporter`.
-You can configure those `Data exporters` from the `Exporters` page.
-For more information about `exporters` and what it does, just go to the @ref:[detailed chapter](../usage/10-exporters.md)
+One on the major features of Otoroshi is being able of generating internal `events`.
+Those `events` are not stored in Otoroshi's datastore but can be sent using a `Exporter`.
+You can configure those `Exporters` from the `Exporters` page.
+For more information about `events` and `exporters`, just go to the @ref:[detailed chapter](../usage/10-events.md).

+If an `exporter` is setup as an Elastic exporter (with all analytics events sent), Otoroshi can read in this Elastic to render the dashboard, just fill the cluster the Elastic config.

 Otoroshi is also capable of reading some analytics and displays it from another MAIF product called `Omoïkane`.
 As Omoikane is not publicly available yet, is capable of storing events in an [Elastic](https://www.elastic.co/) cluster.
 For more information about analytics and what it does, just go to the @ref:[detailed chapter](../integrations/analytics.md)